-- Create a fan page that is purely business and bring that up;
+- Create a page that is purely business and bring that up;

-- Make sure you only put information on Facebook that portrays you in a positive and professional light (but remember: you cannot control what a friend might post);
+- Make sure you only put information on Facebook that portrays you in a positive and professional light and require your tagged photos to be approved by you;

 - State that Facebook is like a diary, something to be opened only by people with authorization;